 Genesis Home is a transitional housing program which provides a supportive environment for homeless families with children as they work to reconstruct their lives, find educational and employment opportunities, and learn skills for independent living.
 Genesis Home also coordinates the Circles of Support program for families that are transitioning into permanent housing.
 A group of 4-10 dedicated volunteers is matched with a family and walks alongside the family for 12 months to help them sustain housing and improve their quality of life.
 Genesis Home provides training and supervision to the Support Circle throughout the year.
 Contact: Peg Franklin

 Housing for New Hope strives to assist homeless people and other persons in crisis develop lives characterized by stability, dignity, hope and independence.
 The program provides transitional housing, job training, and substance abuse recovery programs.
 Thirty percent of the wages earned by the residents is funneled back into the ministry.
 The ministry currently seeks committed volunteers who will assist with screening applicants to the program.
-Contact: Peter Hausmann
+Contact: Kay Ferguson

 Meals on Wheels delivers hot, nutritious meals to Durham County residents who are unable to provide or prepare meals for themselves.
 Meals on Wheels works to enhance the quality of life for seniors, people with disabilities and others who are unable to provide proper nutrition for themselves.
 Contact: Vic Moore